Quadcoptor Platform Equations of Motion: Dynamic Model12 min read

 Blakelock’s straightforward equations-of-motion derivation is included here:

-Timeout: Angular Momentum Clarification
+blakelock_eom2Timeout: Angular Momentum Clarification

 In a linear system we know the simple statement, “momentum equals mass times velocity”.
 We know that linear motion in three dimensions means that velocity is a vector with x-, y-, and z-components.
 Mass for linear momentum is lumped to a point (our ball-bearing example above).
 It is a scalar.
-So, in a linear system we’re left with a momentum vector: the mass times the 3 components of it’s velocity.
+So, in a linear system, we’re left with a momentum vector: the mass times the 3 components of its velocity.

 To complicate matters further, what was a scalar mass for the linear system becomes not simply a vector of inertia about various axes but a 3×3 matrix!